Nothing

 #' @param drawGraph If `TRUE`, a graphic will illustrate the relationship between H and D. Only if argument `plot` is null.

-#' @param plot (optional) Plot ID, must be either one value, or a vector of the same length as D. This argument is used to build
+#' @param plot (optional) a vector of character containing the plot ID's of the trees (linked to D and H).
+Must be either one value, or a vector of the same length as D. This argument is used to build stand-specific HD models.

 #'